curated street library

 The Curated Street Library came from the overload of great books that currently can’t find a home.
 Many contain great ideas.

-If we can’t find the space or relevance for these good ideas then the CSL seeks to inspire the discovery and discussion that some books can achieve.
+If we can’t find the space or relevance for these good ideas then the CSL seeks to inspire the discovery and discussion that some books/ideas can achieve.

 Regular 'curators' will stock the CSL with their books that are seeking new owners and an opening will be created where the ideas and passion are explained.
 Books may well go to new places, the ideas may also travel freely.
 Local knowledge and vision that elevates art within the community.